Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Q: Can I steam if I have acne?
 Yes, but gently.
 Keep it under 10 minutes and don’t do it daily.
 Add a drop of tea tree oil for anti-bacterial vibes.

 Q: Will it dry me out?
-Yes, if you overdo it.
-Not if you hydrate properly after.
+Only if you overdo it or skip moisturizer.

 Q: Can I use tap water?
 You can, but distilled water is better if your tap is hard or mineral-heavy.